IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 Harvesting server can be enabled or disabled on the "Harvesting Server" page accessible via the :doc:`dashboard`.
 Harvesting server is by default disabled on a brand new, "out of the box" Dataverse.

+The OAI-PMH endpoint can be accessed at ``http(s)://<Your Dataverse FQDN>/oai``.
+If you want other services to harvest your repository, point them to this URL.
+*Example URL to 'Identify' verb*: `Harvard Dataverse OAI <https://dataverse.harvard.edu/oai?verb=Identify>`_

 OAI Sets
 --------